IonicFalcon/SportsWarehouse/README.md

 **Due Date: TBA**

-## Deliverable D: Customer Purchasin and Administration
+## Deliverable D: Customer Purchasing and Administration
 Add functionality to the website to allow customers to purchase products and to allow staff to maintain products.